 Secondly, all of our children have times tables rock stars logins so they can become more fluent in this key area of maths.
 The children love it!
 The link is https://play.ttrockstars.com/auth/school/teacher

 Thirdly, children will get spellings to learn - little and often is the key here!
 In the infants, these spellings will be heavily linked to the letters and sounds that they are learning and will also link to the books they are reading at home and at school.
-In the juniors, the children have individual coloured lists that they work through across the course of the four years they are in KS2.
+In the juniors, the children have year group spelling lists or, if they are part of particularly spelling focus groups, different lists based upon their needs.
 These link to spelling rules and national curriculum year group word lists.
 Further information can be found on the 'Resources' tab under 'Parents'.

 Now, reading all of that may seem rather a lot and contradict what we said in the first line above!
 However, the key is little and often.
 Homework should not be a burden but something that nurtures a love of learning and greater independence in learning habits so that our children develop a lifelong love of finding out new things and enhancing their knowledge, skills and understanding.